bitorhugo/rust-101/README.md

 	When the value goes out of scope, it is dropped (freed) Let's say we declare a var in main, once that variable is passed onto a function we cannot use it after that e.g. fn main {let s = String::new(); another_function(s);}

+-> Structs are used to group data that coorelate to each other
+	There are named tuples aswell, e.g: Color (i16, i16, i16);
+	In order to print structs the #[derive(Debug)] attribute is necessary